 How To Get Your Record Expunged In PA (Petition And Process)

 Expungement Petitions are filed in the County where the conduct occurred.
 Expungements are authorized by the statute 18 PACSA 9122 (and subsections).
 Any petition filed on unqualified charges will be denied.
+Any expungement requested for a misdemeanor or felony conviction that has not been pardoned will be denied (unless the Petitioner is 70 years old).

 • A summary offense after five years of law-abiding behavior

-• The list of offenses are:
+• The partial list of offenses are:

 • Disorderly Conduct (s) (5103)